 Found footage is a very rarely well-done style of horror.
 Off the top of my head, I can think of only around five found footage flicks that I really liked.

-This German flick, known in English as The Presence, has little to offer that countless other found footage movies don’t.
+This German flick, known as The Presence, has little to offer that countless other found footage movies don’t.
 The best I can really say is that the setting (a German castle and the surrounding woods) looks pretty cool, occasionally there are some worthwhile scenes, and the actress Liv Lisa Fries does a good job.
 Everything else, while not bad, was utterly unable to enthrall.

 The ending was more or less a jumbled mess of jump scares (be them loud noises, sudden camera static, or a face popping up out of nowhere), and the surrounding narrative, the tapes being recovered by the police, just made me feel additionally apathetic.